Stellar Kayaks 14' Surf Ski S14S

 I've been kayaking for many years.
 Kayaks are one of the most specialized water craft on the planet.
 I own and have owned all kinds of roto-molded, thermo-molded, and composite kayaks.
 I currently and probably always will own a Stellar S14S.
-I've had it for well over a year now and love it more every time I use it.
-While I may consider an S18S in the future, I'm sure I'll keep my S14S for those wild river runs.
+I've had it for several years now and love it more every time I use it.
+While I now own an S18S as well, but I'll will be keeping my S14S for the rivers.